 In this textbook, Bioactive Compounds and Cancer, we have compiled review articles that discuss functional food components specifically for managing cancer, including isoflavones, bioactive functional foods, bioactive compounds, biomarkers, phyto-chemotherapeutic agents, nanoparticles, and flavonolignans.
 Our editorial committee has included edited articles, figures, pictures, end-of-chapter summaries, test questions for each chapter, and a glossary of key words to enhance the learning experience for our readers.
 A PowerPoint series will be made available for readers who wish to follow an organized course based on this textbook.

 This textbook will provide our readers with insights on cancer, science, and nutrition.
-It begins with a discussion on isoflavones and how they may have preventive roles on cancers such as prostate and breast cancer, and then moves on to discuss the effects of bioactive components of functional foods on cancer.
-Additional discussions delve into how different cancers are diagnosed with biomarkers, the potential impacts of nanoparticles in regards to phyto-chemotherapy, and how flavonolignans can be used to prevent cancer.
+It begins with a discussion on isoflavones and how they may have positive effect on cancers such as prostate and breast cancer, and then moves on to discuss the effects of bioactive components of functional foods on cancer.
+Additional discussions delve into how different cancers are diagnosed with biomarkers, the potential impacts of nanoparticles in regards to phyto-chemotherapy, and how flavonolignans can be used to manage cancer.

 Chapter 2: "The Effects of Bioactive Compounds on Biomarkers of Cancer"

 Chapter 3: "Effects of Different Bioactive Compounds on Cancer"

 Chapter 4: "Bioactivity of Nano-sized Nutraceuticals Against Cancer"

 Chapter 5: "Potential of Phyto-Chemotherapeutic Agents and its Nanoparticles"

 Chapter 6: "Phytocannabinoids and Breast Cancer: A Systematic Review Complemented with Cheminformatics"

 Chapter 7: "Isoflavones and Its Preventive Roles on Breast and Prostate Cancer"